Ride Notes for July 22nd, 2015

 • On Day 1, Mike and I both wore our El Tour de Tucson jerseys, and Mike got lots of comments about his jersey.
 It was from the 2012 El Tour, and I have to admit, that year had my favorite artwork; it appears that everyone else agrees with me.

 • On Day, 2 Mike wore a plain jersey while I wore a Microsoft jersey.
 At some point another cyclist from Microsoft noticed my jersey, and we started a small conversation as we rode.
 The guy asked me if I work on Visual Studio, since that logo was on my jersey, and I replied, "More or less."
-(I work in the division which creates Visual Studio, and I designed the development web server which ships with Visual Studio.)
+(I work in the division that creates Visual Studio, and I designed the development web server that ships with Visual Studio.)
 I asked where he works, and he replied, "I work on HoloLens."
 I said, "Dude, you work on the cool stuff."
 To which he responded, "Yeah, and I use your stuff to make my stuff."

 • I had several groups of cyclists touch on one of my pet peeves: they failed to queue properly at a stoplight.
 In several specific instances, a group of cyclists was already queued at a stoplight, when an approaching group of cyclists would glide past the whole queue in order to take the best position for when the light changes.
-This was especially frustrating to me when it was a group of cyclists which I had already passed, which meant that I would have to pass them again!
+This was especially frustrating to me when it was a group of cyclists that I had already passed, which meant that I would have to pass them again!
 (If I recall correctly, I politely chastised a couple of groups of cyclists for failure to queue properly.
 After all, we were in it together, right?
 Weren't we supposed to cooperate?
 Sheesh.)

 • Some groups of fast-moving cyclists speed up on your left side unannounced and it scares the poop out of you.
 (I did my best to announce all of my passes.)